 - With the mixer still on medium, switch between adding the flour mixture and eggs.
 Make sure you start and finish with the flour mixture.

-- Add the grape soda.
+- Add the grape soda and Kool-Aid mix.

 - Then continue mixing on medium for 2 minutes.